Waste Minimization, Diversion and Green Cleaning are Priorities

-There are three main locations for plastic bag recycling on campus, in the Kline Athletic Center, Durden Athletic Training Center, Mailroom, Kaufman Hall Kitchen, HUB recycle station and at the Center for Sustainability Education- Kaufman 190.
+There are six main locations for plastic bag recycling on campus, in the Kline Athletic Center, Durden Athletic Training Center, Mailroom, Kaufman Hall Kitchen, HUB recycle station and at the Center for Sustainability Education- Kaufman 190.
 The bins are conveniently placed alongside single-stream recycling receptacles for use by all Dickinsonians.
 This addition allowed us to divert plastics that cannot be included in the single-stream such as plastic shopping bags, food baggies, plastic wrap, athletic training wrap and ice bags.
 Through the GIANT Food program "Bags to Benches," they are then turned into park benches and donated to local communities.

 100% of the pre and post-consumer food waste from the dining hall is collected, pulped, and sent to our College Farm for composting, where it is used to improve the soils.
-This system cut the volume of waste sent to the landfill from dining services by 50%, saving over $10,000 annually, diverting one dumpster of waste daily, or about 125 tons each year.
+This system cut the volume of waste sent to the landfill from dining services by 50%, saving over $10,000 annually, diverting one dumpster of waste daily, or about 100 tons each year.
 Students also collect food waste from residence halls for composting at the farm.
 Learn more about the College Farm composting program.

 Paper use was reduced when unlimited free printing by students was replaced in 2009 by a policy that allows each student to print up to 600 pages without charge each semester and then charges a fee for printing beyond that amount.
 The revised policy cut student paper use by nearly 60%, saving an estimated $35,000 and 89 trees per year.
 A new print management system implemented in summer 2012 is reducing paper use by college faculty and staff.